The Web service connector has the capability to connect and retrieve data from a web service request.

 |

-This is the path in the JSON returned where Flow will search for the result set. |
+This is the JsonPath in the JSON returned where Flow will search for the result set. |

 |

-This is the path within the data path where Flow will pick the value (or values if Data path is an array). |
+This is the JsonPath within the Data path where Flow will find the value (or values if Data path is an array). |

 |

-This is the path within the data path where Flow will pick the quality (or values if Data path is an array). |
+This is the JsonPath within the Data path where Flow will find the quality (or values if Data path is an array). |

 |

-This is the path within the Data path where Flow will pick the timestamps (this will only be used if the Aggregation property is not “None”). |
+This is the JsonPath within the Data path where Flow will find the timestamps (this will only be used if the Aggregation property is not “None”). |

 |